-CSC 106 Introduction to Computers
+CSC 106 Introduction to Computers 3 hrs.

-CSC 112 Computer-Based Problem Solving3 hrs.
+Computer-Based Problem Solving

-CSC 115 Introduction to Computer Programming OR

-CSC 274 Language Survey
+CSC 274 Language Survey 3 hrs.

-MAT 109 Elementary Statistics
+MAT 109 Elementary Statistics 3 hrs.

 The below courses are suggested program electives.
 Please work with your advisor to assure that these courses will transfer to the 4-year university of your choice.